Arts and crafts

 The basics on how to make batik

-For the batik above, I started out with a piece of unbleached white muslin (or, more accurately, ecru rather than white).
-The areas that I wanted to keep white, I covered with wax.
-Then I immersed the entire piece of cloth in yellow dye.
+For the batik above on the left, it started out with a piece of unbleached white muslin.
+The areas that are wanted to keep white, are covered with wax.
+Then the entire piece of cloth is immersed in yellow dye.
 This resulted in a piece of cloth that was completely yellow, except for the portions that were covered with wax.
-(The portions of the fabric under the wax were still white because the wax prevented the dye from coloring those areas.)
+(The wax prevented the dye from coloring those areas where it was applied.)

-After the yellow dye bath -- and after the fabric had completely dried -- I added more wax, this time to any areas that I wanted to remain yellow.
-So at this point, I had wax on the areas that were to remain white AND the areas that were to remain yellow.
-Then I immersed the fabric in the next color.
+After the yellow dye bath — and after the fabric had completely dried — more wax was added, this time to any areas that are wanted to remain yellow.
+So at this point, wax was on the areas that were to remain white AND the areas that were to remain yellow.
+Then the fabric was immersed in the next color.

-I continued this process of adding wax and dyeing, using darker colors with each dye bath.
+This process of adding wax and dyeing, using darker colors with each dye bath is continued to achieve the desired look, effect, or design.

 Applying the batik wax